carbon-design-system/carbon/examples/v10-token-compat-in-v11/README.md

 yarn install && yarn build
 ```

-Now you can install and run the development server.
+Now, all you need to do is `cd` into the directory and run:

 ```sh
 yarn install